A lieutenant in the R.C.N.V.R.

 He was made an acting lieutenant on enlistment, presumably based on his age, his family's social standing and Ashbury College and McGill University education.
 The navy also had a desperate need for suitable officers at that time, most experienced men had been activated in 1939.

 In mid January of 1941 he was posted to HMCS Stadacona at Halifax, East Coast navy headquarters and the main RCN training base.
-There followed an intensive 14 week theoretical and practical course in ship handling, gunnery, navigation, signals and command.
+There followed an intensive fourteen week theoretical and practical course in ship handling, gunnery, navigation, signals and command.

 This new designation placed Riordon second in command of the RCN establishment in Montreal under Commander Paul Earl.
-He was thus allowed the traditional informal Royal Navy title awarded to first lieutenants of "Jimmy The One".
+He was thus allowed the traditional informal Royal Navy title awarded to first lieutenants of "Jimmy the one".
 Nine years later Commodore Paul Earl would make the introductory speech on the opening day of the North Atlantic Convoy Exhibition in Montreal.

 (Left) July 02, 1940, Montreal Star